photonsquid/Recoinize-scraper/README.md

 ## Installation

-It depends on the script you want to execute.
+It depends on the part of the script you want to execute.
 If you already get JSON files, and don't want to do the scraping part, you can simply run:

 ```bash